10 Reasons Why Hens Stop Laying Eggs

 Broodiness triggers a hormone which causes a hen to stop laying.
 After she has hatched out her eggs, she will got through a mini molt.
 Once she has raised her chicks until they are independent, she will go back to laying.
 Breaking a broody hen will stop her from wanting to be broody and will get her back to laying eggs.

-These are just 10 reasons why hens stop laying!
+These 10 reasons why hens stop laying eggs should help you diagnose the cause for a decrease in egg production in the homestead flock.
 With chickens, it can be difficult to determine exactly what the cause of a problem is, so when a hen stops laying, hopefully these scenarios will help you narrow down the reasons why she stopped.
-A hen won’t lay every single day of her life, but there can be natural and un-natural causes for her to stop, find out what they are before anything becomes serious!
+A hen won’t lay every single day of her life, but there can be natural and un-natural causes for her to stop.
+Find out what they are before anything becomes serious!

 Need more tips for raising your homestead flock in a natural and simple fashion?
 Join our modern pioneer community and get our handbook on Raising Chickens Like a Pioneer!
-We’d love to have you join us and share our resources with you!
+We’d love to have you join us and we can’t wait to share our resources with you!